Interviewed by Roxana Lucero, Land Stewardship Associate

 What does your volunteer work consist of and what do you like about it?

-What is the most challenging project you’ve worked on while volunteering?
+What is the hardest project you’ve worked on while volunteering?